 You have mastered parallel turns on the black slope.
 Ski touring experience is not necessary.

 You are fit enough for a full day of skiing, with ascents of up to 2 hours.

 - 3 days organization by a state certified IVBV mountain & ski guide

 - Rental equipment avalanche transceiver, probe & shovel

 - Ski equipment - if you need rental equipment, we are happy to help

-- We are happy to take over the reservation for the overnight stay Apartment / pension / 3 * hotel / 4 * hotel
+- Overnight stay - we are happy to take over the reservation for the overnight

 Meeting point at 8:30 a.m. at our alpine school, welcome and program discussion with the mountain guide.
 Equipment check of setup, skis & boots.
 After we have familiarized ourselves with the equipment, we improve our driving technique for the terrain with helpful tips from the mountain guide.
 We get to know our avalanche transceiver and familiarize ourselves with the emergency equipment for avalanches.